American exceptionalism: Americanist heresy

-In 1898, Pope Leo XIII denounced what he deemed to be the heresy of Americanism in his encyclical Testem benevolentiae nostrae.
-He targeted American exceptionalism in the ecclesiastical domain and argued that it stood in opposition to papal denunciations of modernism.
-In the late 19th century, there was a tendency for U.S. Catholic clergy to view American society as inherently different from other Christian nations and to argue that the understanding of Church doctrine had to be enlarged in order to encompass the "American Experience," which included greater individualism, tolerance of other religions, and separation of church and state.
+In 1898, Pope Leo XIII denounced what he deemed to be the heresy of Americanism in his encyclical Testem benevolentiae.
+He targets American exceptionalism in the ecclesiastical domain and argues that it stands in opposition to papal denunciations of modernism.
+In the late 19th century, there was a tendency for U.S. Catholic clergy to view American society as inherently different from other Christian nations and to argue that the understanding of Church doctrine had to be enlarged in order to encompass the "American experience," which included greater individualism, tolerance of other religions, and separation of church and state.

 Pre-emptive declinism

-Herbert London defined pre-emptive declinism as a postmodern belief "that the United States is not an exceptional nation and is not entitled by virtue of history to play a role on the world stage different from other nations".
-London ascribed that view to Paul Krugman and others.
+Herbert London defines pre-emptive declinism as a postmodern belief "that the United States is not an exceptional nation and is not entitled by virtue of history to play a role on the world stage different from other nations".
+London ascribes that view to Paul Krugman and others.
 Krugman had written in The New York Times, "We have always known that America's reign as the world's greatest nation would eventually end.
 However, most of us imagined that our downfall, when it came, would be something grand and tragic."

 According to RealClearPolitics, declarations of America's declining power have been common in the English-language media.
 In 1988, Flora Lewis said, "Talk of U.S. decline is real in the sense that the U.S. can no longer pull all the levers of command or pay all the bills."
 According to Anthony Lewis in 1990, Europeans and Asians are already finding confirmation of their suspicion that the United States is in decline.
-Citing America's dependence on foreign sources of energy and "crucial weaknesses" in the military, Tom Wicker concluded "that maintaining superpower status is becoming more difficult—nearly impossible—for the United States."
-In 2004, Patrick Buchanan lamented "the decline and fall of the greatest industrial republic the world had ever seen."
-In 2007, Matthew Parris of The Sunday Times wrote that the United States is "overstretched," and he romantically recalled the Kennedy presidency, when "America had the best arguments" and could use moral persuasion, rather than force, to have its way in the world.
+Citing America's dependence on foreign sources of energy and "crucial weaknesses" in the military, Tom Wicker concludes "that maintaining superpower status is becoming more difficult—nearly impossible—for the United States."
+Patrick Buchanan laments "the decline and fall of the greatest industrial republic the world had ever seen."
+In 2007, Matthew Parris of The Sunday Times wrote that the United States is "overstretched," and he romantically recalls the Kennedy presidency, when "America had the best arguments" and could use moral persuasion, rather than force, to have its way in the world.
 From his vantage point in Shanghai, the International Herald Tribunes Howard French worries about "the declining moral influence of the United States" over an emergent China.

-In his book, The Post-American World, Newsweek editor Fareed Zakaria refers to a "Post-American world" that he says "is not about the decline of America, but rather about the rise of everyone else."
+In his book The Post-American World, Newsweek editor Fareed Zakaria refers to a "Post-American world" that he says "is not about the decline of America, but rather about the rise of everyone else."